kensho-technologies/graphql-compiler/CONTRIBUTING.rst

 We have taken measures so that the hosted documentation is updated, tested and monitored automatically.
-We configured a Github webhook so that the hosted documentation is updated every time the main branch gets updated, build and test the documentation during CI and configured Read the Docs to send notifications to graphql-compiler-maintainer@kensho.com in case there were any issues with building the documentation that were not caught during CI.
+We configured a Github webhook so that the hosted documentation is updated every time the main branch gets updated, test the documentation during CI and configured Read the Docs to send notifications to graphql-compiler-maintainer@kensho.com in case there were any issues with building the documentation that were not caught during CI.

 Since Read the Docs does not currently `support Pipfiles
 <https://github.com/readthedocs/readthedocs.org/issues/3181>`__, we must keep the